roman-milk/roman-milk.github.io/melanie.md

  Sunday morning Martin made it clear he thought it a pointless exercise.
 Driving around the lonely industrial parks and deserted office blocks was depressing.

  She kept meaning to tell him it was Melanie they were looking for but was too afraid.
 Roberta kept telling herself she was bound to turn up eventually.
 "OK!
 Let's go home.
 I give up."
 Roberta sighed.
-Report_Story #1